Preethamalladu/DMDD-Presentation/index.md

 ## Choosing which texture to use

-We have tried few diffrent textures and this is a sample of what we came up with , after few trails and tests we decided to go with "lambert" texture.
+having tried few diffrent textures and this is a sample of what I came up with , after few trails and tests, decided to go with "lambert" texture.

 ![Branching](https://raw.githubusercontent.com/Preethamalladu/DMDD-Presentation/master/tmpcd00148_thumb.png)

 ## Meshing and Rescaling

-Most of the objects which we got online needed some preprocessing such as making the image smaller / larger , combining the mesh (most objects are a collection of smaller objects)
+Most of the objects which I got online needed some preprocessing such as making the image smaller / larger , combining the mesh (most objects are a collection of smaller objects)

 ![Octocat](https://raw.githubusercontent.com/Preethamalladu/DMDD-Presentation/master/Capture.PNG)